 Through engaging with our programs, exhibits, and educational initiatives, visitors not only learn about Squamish and Lil’wat cultures but also become active participants in the journey towards cultural sustainability.
 By supporting Indigenous-led initiatives and amplifying Indigenous voices, individuals and organizations alike play a crucial role in promoting equity and justice.
 Together, we can build bridges of understanding and respect, ensuring that Indigenous perspectives and histories are acknowledged and celebrated for generations to come.

-The SLCC video is the fourth in the Whistler Changemaker series, to view more visit our sustainability page.
+The SLCC video is the fifth in the Whistler Changemaker series, to view more visit our sustainability page.

 Author